swcarpentry/git-novice/episodes/07-github.md

 > ## Push vs. Commit
 >
-> In this lesson, we introduced the "git push" command.
+> In this episode, we introduced the "git push" command.
 > How is "git push" different from "git commit"?
 >
 > > ## Solution